 This seminar is open to all students with experience in community leadership.
 Using their experience in community organizations, religious institutions, unions, political parties, public boards or commissions, volunteer service groups, or civic groups as a base, students review the theoretical aspects of leadership and civic activity.
 Group discussion, lectures and reading help students explore assumptions about leadership, become acquainted with leadership models, study democratic and empowering approaches to community leadership, and analyze their own qualities as leaders.
 Note: Students must complete an online diagnostic test before registering.
-Students can obtain the test at www.metrostate.edu/fc/seminars or click on the diagnostic test linked to the course description www.metrostate.edu/fc/seminars or click on the diagnostic test linked to the course description available through the online class schedule.

-MnTC (GELS): Hist/Soc/Behav Sci Goal (05), Ethical/Civic Resp Goal (09), Upper Division Liberal Studies Goal (LS)

-Prerequisite: WRIT 131 Writing I or equivalent, or have instructor's permission.
+Students can obtain the test at www.metrostate.edu/fc/seminars or click on the diagnostic test linked to the course description available through the online class schedule.
+MnTC (GELS): Hist/Soc/Behav Sci Goal(o5), Ethical/Civic Resp Goal(o9), Upper Division Liberal Studies Goal(LS) Prerequisite: WRIT 131 Writing I or equivalent, or have instructor's permission.